 But fear not, a positive shift is underway.
 Open-source options and dedicated solutions provide more and more choices for CAD software for Linux.
 To make it easier for you, this post has compiled 10 of the best Linux CAD software.
 Some are paid, while others are entirely open-source and customizable.
 Without further ado, let’s jump in and make a selection based on the needs.

-Best Linux CAD Software Recommended
+- 7. FAQs About Linux CAD Software

 What Should You Look for in Linux CAD Software?